samheutmaker/major-a/README.md

 }
 ```

 The majorAdmin middleware is used to grant or deny access to administrator routes based on whether or not the users email matches any of the in the major.json``` file.
-Making a route only accessable to administrators is as easy as:
+Making a route only accessible to administrators is as easy as:

 NOTE: majorAdmin should always be the first middle registered.
 DO NOT INCLUDE BOTH majorAdmin and majorAuth as middleware for the same route. majorAdmin takes care of checkin the token.
 Including both majorAdmin and majorAuth would result in a two token checks which can screw up the tracking package.
 ```.js

 const express = require('express');